aws-samples/amazon-datazone-cdk-example/README.md

 #### 0. Preparation

-Run the `scripts/prepare.sh` and provide the AWS_ACCOUNT_ID and the AWS_REGION (same as the one used for the AWS CDK commands above) which will then be replaced in the following files:
+Run the `scripts/prepare.sh` and provide your AWS_ACCOUNT_ID and the AWS_REGION (same as the one used for the AWS CDK commands above).
+The preceding command will replace the AWS_ACCOUNT_ID_PLACEHOLDER and AWS_REGION_PLACEHOLDER values in the following config files:

 * `lib/config/project_config.json`
 * `lib/config/project_environment_config.json`